openstack/neutron/doc/source/devref/callbacks.rst

   of the life of the process and that the unsubscriptions (if any) take place at the very end.
   In this case, chances that things do go badly may be pretty slim.
 Making the registry thread-safe will be considered as a future improvement.

+What kind of operation I can add into callback?

+  For callback function of PRECOMMIT_XXX events, we can't use blocking functions or a function that would take a long time, like communicating to SDN controller over network.
+  Callbacks for PRECOMMIT events are meant to execute DB operations in a transaction context, the errors occured will be taken care by the context manager.

 What kind of function can be a callback?